CarlosCD/rack-rewrite/README.markdown

 # rack-rewrite

+---

+This is a test of making a pull request.
+These are the lines  changed, plus the VERSION file., in a feature branch called "test_pull_".

+`Aug 2017`

+---

 A rack middleware for defining and applying rewrite rules.
 In many cases you can get away with rack-rewrite instead of writing Apache mod_rewrite rules.